 Tools Needed

-There are several tools you can use to trim bushes, but dull tools will create jagged cuts that are more prone to peeling or decay.
+There are several tools you can use, but dull tools are not what to use to trim bushes.
+They will create jagged cuts that are more prone to peeling or decay.
 “It’s good to have sharp tools, whether a pruning saw, loppers, or pruners,” O’Malley said.
 It is helpful to read tool reviews in case you need to go shopping for trimming tools.

-- Lopping shears: Best for branches up to 1.5 inches in diameter.
-A strong, lightweight tool, usually 16 to 30 inches long.
+• Lopping shears: Best for branches up to 1.5 inches in diameter.
+A robust and lightweight tool, usually 16 to 30 inches long.

-- Anvil style: Best for dead branches.
+• Anvil style: Best for dead branches.
 The blade fits into a groove, but they tend to pinch.
-They are useful for cutting away entire branches that hand clippers can’t handle.
+They help cut away entire branches that hand pruners can’t handle.

-- Pruning saws: Good for the bigger stuff, anything greater than an inch in diameter.
+• Pruning saws: Good for the thickest branches, anything larger than an inch in diameter.
 They have rough teeth that prevent gumming, and most cut on the pull stroke for safety.

 Best Way to Trim Bushes

 If you have thick, leafy bushes to trim, an electric or gas-powered hedge trimmer is likely the best bet to keep the bushes neat and trimmed and thick with foliage.
-However, for long-term health and beauty, there are several types of cuts that work in unison for beautiful, healthy bushes.
+However, for long-term health and beauty, several types of cuts work in unison for beautiful, healthy bushes.

-- Thinning: These cuts remove undesired growth, cutting off entire branches at the point of origin to result in a more open plant.
-This openness lets more sunlight and air into the center of the bush, resulting in more interior growth (leaves) along the stem and less disease (due to increased air flow).
-Thinning cuts won’t stimulate excessive new growth.
+• Thinning: These cuts remove entire branches at their origin, creating a more open plant.
+This allows more sunlight and air into the bush’s center, stimulating interior growth and reducing disease due to increased airflow.
+Thinning cuts do not stimulate excessive new growth.

-- Heading: In contrast with a thinning cut, heading cuts remove only a portion of a branch back to a bud.
-In some plants, this stimulates excessive growth, resulting in an unwanted witches’ broom effect.
-Heading cuts may be valuable if you want to reduce the number of buds on a branch in order to create more vigorous growth (fruit or flowers) from the remaining buds.
+Heading cuts may be valuable if you want to reduce the number of buds on a branch to create more vigorous growth (fruit or flowers) from the remaining buds.

 How to Trim Hedges